Topography of the Young Galactic Disk: Spatial and Kinematic Patterns of the Clustered Star Formation in the Solar Neighborhood: Methods

 \subsection{Kriging Fundamentals}

 The genesis of Kriging goes back to the mid 20\textsuperscript{th} century, when Danie G. Krige aimed at predicting the location of ore grades considering a spatially correlated data sample in the gold mines of South Africa \citep{Krige1951}.
-Later in the 1960s, George Matheron developed the theoretical foundations for the method \citep{Matheron19631246}, and since then, it has been widely implemented in many fields such as engineering, mining, geology, meteorology or remote sensing, to name just a few \citep{Simpson2001129}.
+Later in the 1960s, George Matheron developed the theoretical foundations for the method \citep{Matheron19631246}, and since then, it has been widely implemented in many fields such as engineering, mining, geology, meteorology or remote sensing, to name just a few \citep{Simpson2001129,ChilesDelfiner2000}.
 Now Kriging is recognized as an extensive family of estimation methods for multi-dimensional stochastic processes \citep{Webster2007}, although it has barely been exploited in astronomy \citep{Pastorello2014}.
 It provides the best linear unbiased estimator (BLUE), making an optimal use of existing knowledge by exploring the way that a target variable varies in space through a variogram model \citep{Oliver201456}.
+Kriging technique is closely connected with the Gaussian processes regression (GPs), at least in the final objectives.
+Being the latter more extended in astronomy \citep[e.g.][]{10.7551/mitpress/3206.001.0001,2022arXiv220604627N,2022arXiv220703492W}.
+Kriging and GPs are families of interpolation methods that have similarities and subtle differences.
+Mathematically, GPs can be considered a generalization of Kriging into higher dimensional space, and, in some cases, both methods can provide a quite similar mathematical solution \citep[see][for a deeper discussion of both techniques]{feigelson_babu_2012, Cui_Tao_Pagendam_21}.

 Let $ z(\mathbf{r}) $ be a real function defined in some region of the plane $ \mathbb{R}^{2} $ with known values in a certain number of points $ \mathbf{r}_{i}(x_{i}, y_{i}) $ of a sample set $ S $, which is regarded as a single realization of a random process $ Z(\mathbf{r}) $.
 The basic problem is to achieve a valid approximation $ z(\mathbf{r}) $ of the function $ Z(\mathbf{r}) $ for points not belonging to $ S $, assuming that some sort of spatial correlation underlies for points in $ S $.
 In its simpler form, a Kriging estimate is a weighted average of the sample data in their neighborhood.
 However, more elaborated versions have been devised to take into account general trends in $ S $ or several limitations in its knowledge.
 In addition, a distinctive characteristic of Kriging is that it enables to quantify the goodness of the prediction, providing a variance $ \sigma^2_{Z} $ associated with the estimated function $ z(\mathbf{r}) $.
 For our purposes here, $ S $ will be the G-YOC sample introduced above, whose $ (X,Y,Z) $ and $ (V_Z,X,Y) $ coordinates are well determined.
 The goal is to obtain an estimation of $ Z(X,Y) $ and $ V_Z(X,Y) $ on a rectangular grid that covers the area investigated in order to outline the 3D structure of the solar neighborhood and the vertical velocity field.